 But, if you can at least go over the lawn with a standard pitchfork, it will provide better drainage during the bad weather and help prevent moss.

-3. Sow grass seed at a reduced overseeding rate (after scarifying & after aerating)
+5. Sow grass seed (and pres seed fertiliser) at a reduced overseeding rate (after scarifying & after aerating)

 When sowing grass seed you need to sow at a lower rate than when you’re seeding from scratch.
 Our grass seed has a recommended rate of 20-25g per m2.
 But if you just tell us your lawn size, we’ll send you the correct amount, saving you time with too many calculations.